 7. Inclusive Services

 Before making the final payment, always find out what the fee entails.
 Ensure you get the most out of your stay.
 The more the included services, the better.
 For example, ask whether the costs cover bed and breakfast.
-If it is breakfast, will it be plate or buffet?
+If it is breakfast, will it be a plate or buffet?
 Will you have room service options?
-Also, find out the check out time.
-To get the best option, make sure to have a few prospects to compare on.
+Also, find out the check-out time.
+To get the best option, make sure to have a few prospects to compare.

 8. Available Facilities and Amenities

 For long-term stays, you might have to check out the available facilities and amenities various accommodation choices offer.
 If you plan to spend most of your time in the hotel, resort, camp or glamping site, this will be essential.
 These facilities such as laundry services, recreational activities, in-house entertainment and dining options should make your stay comfortable.
 Your personal preferences will play a significant role in determining the hierarchy of priorities in such a case.